Kong/docs.konghq.com/app/_src/mesh/features/provenance-verification-binaries.md

 This guide provides steps to verify build provenance for signed {{site.mesh_product_name}} binary artifacts in two different ways:

-* A minimal example, used to verify an binary artifacts without leveraging any annotations
+* A minimal example, used to verify a binary artifacts without leveraging any annotations
 * A complete example, leveraging optional annotations for increased trust

 For the minimal example, you only need a compressed binary file and provenance file.